apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The filename to persist hostdb to on disk.

-.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 120
+.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 0

    Set the frequency (in seconds) to sync hostdb to disk.
+If set to zero (default as of v9.0.0), we won't sync to disk ever.

    Note: hostdb is syncd to disk on a per-partition basis (of which there are 64).
    This means that the minimum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64